rollerozxa/voxelmanip.se/_posts/2025-05-06-porting-a-game-to-7-platforms.md

 Considering running Tensy on the Wii U would be pretty nifty, I might end up writing the bare necessities for a SDL3 -> SDL2 compatibility layer for Tensy unless a SDL3 port is developed before I get to that.

 ## Conclusion
 In the end, I ported the game to 7 different platforms, each with their own set of architectures to cover.
 While doing this, I also took the time to set up CI in GitHub Actions to build the game for every supported platform when I push new commits for the game.
 Then when a successful build is made, it then gets uploaded to the [rolling](https://github.com/rollerozxa/tensy/releases/tag/rolling) release tag to act as a permanent storage for the latest builds of the game for every platform.
+The latest version of the web version also gets deployed to GitHub Pages and is currently what is available on [tensy.voxelmanip.se](https://tensy.voxelmanip.se).

 The process of keeping all ports alive becomes very streamlined and easy to manage, and a lot of scaffolding becomes reusable for future projects.

 For instance when I picked back up a Lua game project which I had been working on earlier in 2024, by the name of [Flood Fill](/projects/floodfill/), I wanted to rewrite it into C as the SDL2 bindings for Lua I were using were really starting to hold it down by the end.
 I started from the Tensy codebase (as well as the additional experience with C that I had gotten from it) and in an instant I had immediately ported the game to 7 platforms.
 This little thing that was originally written in Lua was now ready to run on a Vita after a day or two of rewriting parts of the game into C.